 The choice of renaming or moving files is one of function.
 Basically remember that when moving a file only the file is being moved.
 When renaming a file, the file may be renamed as well as individual path components.

-Yate v6.15 introduced a Create Move Action Wizard which can generate an action to move files based on a rename template.
+Yate has a Create Move Action Wizard which can generate an action to move files based on a rename template.
 This action is automatically placed on the various Rename>Actions menus so that it can be accessed from the UI as easy as any rename template.
-These move actions are created by selecting a single rename template in Preferences - Rename and then hitting the blue action button.
+These move actions are created by selecting a single rename template in Settings - Rename and then hitting the blue action button.
+If you want to perform additional functionality, such as linking to an Apple App, you can always call the generated action from another.

 Yate uses rename templates to define what happens when files get renamed.
 These templates can be accessed via the UI or from within actions.
 The templates are defined in the Rename section of the application preferences.
 Many of the standard metadata fields can be directly applied in the templates and are sufficient for most renaming needs via the UI.
 When highly conditional or specific extracted data is required, it may be necessary to write an action to do the renaming.
 Rename templates can access Track Variables.